mahlatse-e/my_first_cms/README.md

 Password: mahlatse@gmail.com

-Create a database named "project" and import the sql file and run.
+Create a database named "project" and import the sql file and run. without the database the project wont run
-WITHOUT THE DATABASE THE PROJECT WON'T RUN.

->>DATABASE file is inside the "databasefile" folder
+>>DATABASE file is inside the "database" folder

 ***** LEAVE A COMMENT IF YOU LOVED MY WORK *****